RochesterinNYC/SoundSystem/README.md

 The SoundCloud querying is rather slow.
 Have to either find a way to speed up the querying or change how the shuffle mechanism is implemented.

-Also have to add a lot of other features after this week.
+Also have to add a lot of other features after my summer plans are settled.
+So many things I want to play around with!

+- How well do you know your SoundCloud favorites/likes?
+(Quiz)
+- SoundCloud Queue Player
+- Playlist Manager (Easy GUI for moving tracks)
+- SoundCloud Stats Analyzer (Need to find way to access personal stats)